Plate 6, St Mary’s Abbey, York

 Photograph: Professor David Hill

-This is an impression of a copper-plate etching of an upright architectural subject featuring a tall, ribbed, gothic pointed arch, with a view through to a grassy mid-distance flanked by trees.
+This is an impression of a copper-plate etching of an upright architectural subject featuring a tall, ribbed, gothic arch, with a view through to a grassy mid-distance flanked by trees.
 The arch is flanked on the right by a tall multi-columnar pier, its right three columns reaching to twice the height of the arch.
-A wall extends to the left where we can see an open pointed-arch window, flanked by two blind lancets.
+A wall extends to the left carrying an open pointed-arch window, flanked by two blind lancets.
 The window tracery is missing except for the tricuspid upper part.
-In the foreground is an artist seated on the ground drawing on a substantial sheet resting on his knees.
-He wears a light-coloured waistcoat with striped front panels and dark trousers.
-By his left elbow, there is a leather roll on the ground, probably containing his drawing materials.
+Seated in the foreground is an artist drawing on a substantial sheet resting on his knees.
+He wears dark trousers and a light-coloured waistcoat with striped front panels.
+There is a leather roll on the ground by his left elbow, probably containing his drawing materials.

-The plate was etched by Cotman and dated 3 October 1810 for his first series of ‘Etchings by John Sell Cotman’.
+The plate was etched by Cotman and dated 3 October 1810 for his first series: ‘Etchings by John Sell Cotman’.
 This was issued to subscribers in parts, and the present subject was published as plate 6 in the complete edition as published in 1811.
-It is the first large plate in the published order, although the third in date order, and the sixth overall of those published.
-It lacks detail in the sky, and is perhaps over-prettily vignetted, but is has splendidly inventive use of the burin.
+It is the first large plate in the published order, the third in date order, and the sixth in the bound order.
+It lacks detail in the sky, and is perhaps over-prettily vignetted, but has splendidly inventive use of the burin.
 There is considerable scratching of the plate especially to the lower left, probably caused by wiping, and some smuts on the tall columns at the right.
 It is interesting that the ‘3’ is reversed in the inscribed date.
 This rather betrays Cotman’s inexperience in the medium, and there are many such mistakes in his earlier etchings.

 The subject is the arch between the north aisle of the nave and the north transept of St Mary’s Abbey.
 York.
 The abbey was founded in 1086 on a site just outside the western wall of the city, stretching north from the left bank of the Ouse.
-The original church was destroyed in a city-wide conflagration in 1137 and the rebuild completely replaced by a new Gothic church in 1270-94.
+The original church was destroyed in a city-wide conflagration in 1137 and although the church was rebuilt, it completely replaced by a the surviving Gothic structure in 1270-94.
 At its dissolution in 1539 it was the richest house in the north.
-Over the next two hundred years it was gradually depredated until by the later eighteenth century this arch was the most substantial part of the whole church to survive.
+Over the next two hundred years it was progressively plundered until by the later eighteenth century this arch was the most substantial part of the whole church to survive.

 The main cluster of columns is the north-west pier of the crossing.
 It should be noted that the etching gives the subject in its true orientation.
-It is the first large plate in date order in which Cotman negotiated his way through the difficulties of reversal inherent in the etching process.
-Simply put, the image on the plate prints on paper as a mirror image.
-Etching the plate in reverse so that it will print requires practice and process.
-Both earlier larger plates, North Creake and Rievaulx [which come later in the published order] are both reversed, as are the preceding smaller plates of The Manor House, York and Duncombe Park.
+It is the first large plate in date order in which Cotman puzzled his way through the difficulties of reversal inherent in the etching process.
+Simply put, the image on the plate prints on the paper as a mirror image.
+Etching the subject in reverse so that it will print as a positive image requires practice and process.
+Both earlier larger plates, North Creake and Rievaulx [both later in the published order] are reversed, as are the preceding smaller plates of The Manor House, York and Duncombe Park.
 The smaller plates of Valle Crucis and South Burlingham give their subjects the right way round.

 Cotman visited York at the beginning of his first tour to Yorkshire in 1803.
-He was travelling in the company of fellow artist Paul Sandby Munn, at whose house in London he was then living.
-I wrote about the tour as fully as I could in Cotman and the North (Yale University Press, 2005) where I surmised that the two arrived in the city on the 2nd or 3rd of July.
+He was travelling in the company of fellow artist Paul Sandby Munn, in whose house in London he was then living.
+I wrote about the tour in Cotman and the North (Yale University Press, 2005) where I surmised that the two arrived in the city on the 2nd or 3rd of July.
 We know something of their sketching activity from dated drawings, and although no sketch of the subject by Cotman survives, there is one by Paul Sandby Munn dated 4 July 1803.

 It seems possible that the two artists sat side-by side.
-In Cotman in the North I wondered to what extent the two artists might have shared material, given that Cotman was living at Munn’s house in London, where he ran an extensive business selling art materials, manuals, drawings and prints.
-Comparison of the treatments, suggests that Munn’s drawing appears commendably accurate in detail and although Cotman’s etching is more picturesque, it contains nothing of substance that could not have been elaborated from Munn’s sketch.
+In Cotman in the North I wondered to what extent the two artists might have shared material.
+Cotman was living at Munn’s house in London, where the latter ran an extensive business selling art materials, manuals, drawings and prints.
+Comparison of the treatments, suggests that Munn’s drawing appears generally accurate in detail and although Cotman’s etching is more picturesque, it contains nothing substantive that could not have been elaborated from Munn’s sketch.

 The composition provoked further work by both artists.
-There is a watercolour version given to Cotman that was once in the collection of Sir Henry Nicholas Holmes (1868-1940), Lord Mayor of Norwich in 1921 and 1932.
+One watercolour version by Cotman was once in the collection of Sir Henry Nicholas Holmes (1868-1940), Lord Mayor of Norwich in 1921 and 1932.

 Courtesy of the Huntington Art Museum, San Marino, California

-Many of his compositions from this period seem to have been designed to appeal to pupils.
-Cotman here turns the remains into a grand garden, with a boy gardener and his dog and barrow, but he designs different areas for the eye to explore, sometimes with promise, as in the long avenue at the centre, or with mystery and even menace, with the dark portal at the right, or the dark blasted trees beyond.
+Many of his compositions from this period were designed specifically to appeal to pupils.
+In this drawing Cotman turns the remains of St Mary’s into a grand garden ornament, with a boy gardener complete with dog and barrow.
+He also designs different areas for the eye to explore, sometimes with promise, as in the long avenue at the centre, or with mystery and even menace, as in the dark portal at the right, or the dark blasted trees beyond.
 All of this is poetic invention, rather than any statement of topographical fact.

 Munn also maintained his own interest in this subject over a number of years.
 York City Art Gallery has a watercolour of the same view, also featuring a seated artist, albeit different to Cotman’s, signed and dated ‘P S Munn 1810’ (R.1498) I am grateful to Theodore Wilkins at York Museums Trust for letting me see an image of this.
 It is by no means a substantial production, and might well be a studio production.

-I am grateful to Ming Aguilar at the Huntington for help with images of their drawing.
-Ming also drew my attention to another drawing of this subject in their collection which records the identical composition to that at York.
+The Huntington also has a second drawing of this subject in their collection which records the identical Paul Sandby Munn composition to that at York.
 This, too, appears to be a studio work, but the handling is perhaps a little more crisp than that at York.
 At the very least it does appear that it was a popular composition with Munn’s clients.
-I hope to be able to illustrate the comparison in due course.
+I am grateful to Ming Aguilar at the Huntington for locating these drawings, and for helping with images.

-On the same day as recording the view of the north aisle arch from the nave, Munn and Cotman took a diametrically opposed view from the north transept.
-No on-the-spot sketch by either artist survives, but each made at least two studio drawings.
+In addition to the views from the nave, Cotman and Munn must also have sketched the view from the north transept.
+No on-the-spot sketch by either artist survives, but each made studio drawings of the subject.

 John Sell Cotman